bedalus/4colour/README.md

 - Use descriptive commit messages.
 - Follow the format: `<type>: <short description>` (e.g., `feat: add user authentication`).

-## Planning

-Completed items are marked with `[x]`.
-New work items should be itemized and preceded by an empty checkbox (`- [ ]`).
-When implementing features, follow the requirements of the next unmarked checkbox.
-Once a feature is fully implemented and tested, mark the checkbox as complete to track progress.

 ## Test-Driven Development

 To ensure smooth development and avoid regressions: